Condom: Etymology and other terms

 The term condom first appears in the early 18th century: early forms include condum (1706 and 1717), condon (1708) and cundum (1744).
 The word's etymology is unknown.
 In popular tradition, the invention and naming of the condom came to be attributed to an associate of England's King Charles II, one "Dr. Condom" or "Earl of Condom".
-There is however no evidence of the existence of such a person, and condoms had been used for over one hundred years before King Charles II ascended to the throne.
+There is however no evidence of the existence of such a person, and condoms had been used for over one hundred years before King Charles II acceded to the throne in 1660.

 A variety of unproven Latin etymologies have been proposed, including condon (receptacle), condamina (house), and cumdum (scabbard or case).
 It has also been speculated to be from the Italian word guantone, derived from guanto, meaning glove.
 William E. Kruck wrote an article in 1981 concluding that, "As for the word 'condom', I need state only that its origin remains completely unknown, and there ends this search for an etymology."
 Modern dictionaries may also list the etymology as "unknown".

 Other terms are also commonly used to describe condoms.
 In North America condoms are also commonly known as prophylactics, or rubbers.
 In Britain they may be called French letters or rubber johnnies.
 Additionally, condoms may be referred to using the manufacturer's name.

 Society and culture

 Some moral and scientific criticism of condoms exists despite the many benefits of condoms agreed on by scientific consensus and sexual health experts.

-Condom usage is typically recommended for new couples who have yet to develop full trust in their partner with regard to STDs.
-Established couples on the other hand have few concerns about STDs, and can use other methods of birth control such as the pill, which does not act as a barrier to intimate sexual contact.
+Condom usage is typically recommended for new couples who have yet to develop full trust in their partner with regard to STIs.
+Established couples on the other hand have few concerns about STIs, and can use other methods of birth control such as the pill, which does not act as a barrier to intimate sexual contact.
 Note that the polar debate with regard to condom usage is attenuated by the target group the argument is directed.
 Notably the age category and stable partner question are factors, as well as the distinction between heterosexual and homosexuals, who have different kinds of sex and have different risk consequences and factors.

 Among the prime objections to condom usage is the blocking of erotic sensation, or the intimacy that barrier-free sex provides.
 As the condom is held tightly to the skin of the penis, it diminishes the delivery of stimulation through rubbing and friction.
 Condom proponents claim this has the benefit of making sex last longer, by diminishing sensation and delaying male ejaculation.
 Those who promote condom-free heterosexual sex (slang: "bareback") claim that the condom puts a barrier between partners, diminishing what is normally a highly sensual, intimate, and spiritual connection between partners.